Smoke and Carbon Monoxide Detectors for Residential

 Contact us today to have one of our qualified professionals come out and assess your home’s safety features.

-Smoke detectors (also known as smoke alarm) sense smoke, typically that of a fire, but can also detect something burning on the stove or in the oven.
+Smoke detectors (also known as smoke alarm) sense smoke from fires and burning food.
 Generally a loud piercing signal is set off.

 Smoke detectors can be battery operated or wired in.
 Smoke detectors that run on batteries must have the batteries changed once every year.
 All smoke detectors need to be tested regularly.
 The advantage of having wired in smoke detectors, is all the smoke detectors will go off to alert everyone in the house no matter where they are.